Mundaneum: History

 The Mundaneum was created in 1910, following an initiative begun in 1895 by Belgian lawyers Paul Otlet and Henri La Fontaine, as part of their work on documentation science.
-Otlet first called it the Palais Mondial ("world palace"), and it occupied the left wing of the Palais du Cinquantenaire, a government building in Brussels.
+Otlet first called it the Palais Mondial ("World Palace"), and it occupied the left wing of the Cinquantenaire Palace, a government building in Brussels.
 Otlet and La Fontaine organized an International Conference of International Associations, which was the origin of the Union of International Associations (UIA).

 Otlet regarded the project as the centrepiece of a new "world city"—a centrepiece, which eventually became an archive with more than 12 million index cards and documents.
 Some consider it a forerunner of the Internet (or, perhaps more appropriately, of systematic knowledge projects such as Wikipedia and WolframAlpha), and Otlet himself had dreams that one day, somehow, all the information he collected could be accessed by people from the comfort of their own homes.

 An English pamphlet published in 1914 described it:

+Otlet created plans for a "réseau" or network of "electric telescopes" in 1934 to allow people to search through a large quantity of interlinked documents.
+His idea included the ability to send messages between researchers and to create virtual communities.
+Too early for computers, his plan made use of physical cards and telegraphs.

-The Mundaneum was originally housed at the Palais du Cinquantenaire in Brussels (Belgium).
+The Mundaneum was originally housed at the Cinquantenaire Palace in Brussels.
 This was originally renamed Palais Mondial, before the name Mundaneum was adopted.
-Otlet commissioned architect Le Corbusier to design a Mundaneum project to be built in Geneva, Switzerland in 1929.
+Otlet commissioned architect Le Corbusier to design a Mundaneum project to be built in Geneva in 1929.
 Although never built, the project triggered the Mundaneum Affair, a theoretical argument between Corbusier and Czech critic and architect Karel Teige.

 In 1933, with Otlet's agreement, Otto Neurath founded the Mundaneum Institute as a branch in The Hague in 1933, which became central to his activities when he moved to the Netherlands as a refugee following the defeat of the Austrian Social Democratic Party in the Austrian Civil War.
-In 1936 the Mundaneum Institute launched the International Encyclopedia of Unified Science.
+In 1936, the Mundaneum Institute launched the International Encyclopedia of Unified Science.